 A more common name is Cubic Closed-Pack (ccp).
+Notice the hole disappears.

 In each structure each atom has a coordination number of 12, which is the maximum number of atoms another atom can be bound to a any one time. ccp (sometimes called face centered cubic, fcc).